dylanmckay/protocol/README.md

 This crate adds a custom derive that can be added to types, allowing structured data to be sent and received from any IO stream.

-## Under the hood

-The most interesting part here is the [`protocol::Parcel`](https://docs.rs/protocol/0.3.3/protocol/trait.Parcel.html) trait.
-Any type that implements this trait can then be serialised to and from a byte stream.
-All primitive types, standard collections, tuples, and arrays implement this trait.

 This crate also provides:

 * [TCP](https://docs.rs/protocol/0.3.3/protocol/wire/stream/index.html) and [UDP](https://docs.rs/protocol/0.3.3/protocol/wire/dgram/index.html) modules for easy sending and receicing of `Parcel`s